 Plagiarism is a serious academic offence.
-Plagiarism occurs when students present the words of someone else as their own.
-Plagiarism can be the deliberate use of a whole piece of another person's writing, but more frequently it occurs when students fail to acknowledge and document sources from which they have taken material.
-Whenever the words, research or ideas of others are directly quoted or paraphrased, they must be documented according to an accepted manuscript style (e.g., APA, CSE, MLA, etc.).
-Resubmitting a paper which has previously received credit is also considered plagiarism.
+Plagiarism occurs when a student submits work for credit that includes the words, ideas, or data of others, without citing the source from which the material is taken.
+Plagiarism can be the deliberate use of a whole piece of work, but more frequently it occurs when students fail to acknowledge and document sources from which they have taken material according to an accepted manuscript style (e.g., APA, CSE, MLA, etc.).
+Students may use sources which are public domain or license under Creative Commons; however, academic documentation standards must still be followed.
+Except with explicit permission of the instructor, resubmitting work which has previously received credit is also considered plagiarism.
 Students who plagiarize material for assignments will receive a mark of zero (F) on the assignment and may fail the course.
 Plagiarism may also result in dismissal from a program of study or the College.